malisanjay5433/TypeScript-Course/README.md

-# TypeScript-Course : A superset of Java Script
+# TypeScript :  A Static type checker and superset of Java Script

 # Basics of Type Script